 All of which leads on to you relaxing, experimenting and having some fun with this wonderful medium!

-Tea, coffee and biscuits available throughout the workshop.
-Lunch is available in a huge number of cafes and pubs in Skipton (around 3 miles away) and both the The Cavendish and the Elm Tree pubs in Embsay itself offer food.
+Due to Covid19 restrictions refreshments are no longer provided in the Hall itself, however, lunch is available in a huge number of cafes and pubs in Skipton (around 3 miles away) and both the The Cavendish and the Elm Tree pubs in Embsay itself offer food.

 Skipton and Embsay are on the edge of the Yorkshire Dales, beautiful walking country if you are staying in the area on holiday.